wilfredinni/python-cheatsheet/docs/cheatsheet/string-formatting.md

 ---
-title: String Formatting - Python Cheatsheet
+title: Python String Formatting - Python Cheatsheet
 description: If your are using Python 3.6+, string f-strings are the recommended way to format strings.
 ---

-# String Formatting
+# Python String Formatting

 <base-disclaimer>
   <base-disclaimer-title>